Texas Independent Contractor Laws and Healthcare Staffing

 The U.S. Department of Labor (DOL) implements and enforces federal labor laws, providing guidance on regulations and compliance for employers.
 Standards for minimum wage, overtime rates, recordkeeping, and child labor laws are set in the Fair Labor Standards Act (FLSA).
 Individual states have the authority to expand on federal regulations.
 Texas is no exception.

-As a healthcare facility, you may be wondering if temporary 1099 nurses at your facility could be classified as your employees under Texas law.
+As a leader within your organization, you may be wondering if temporary 1099 nurses at your facility could be classified as your employees under Texas law.
 The state’s independent contractor test guides employers in maintaining compliance with employment taxes, regulations, and labor laws.

 Employers also risk breaking Texas independent contractor laws with joint employment.
 In this scenario, the TWC or a state court could find that two or more entities share the responsibilities of an employer.
 Joint employment in healthcare usually involves a staffing firm and a healthcare facility.
 When both entities have the same level of control over a worker’s employment conditions (such as hours, location, or method of work), it can lead to shared legal responsibilities.